 Brunel offers a number of funding options to research students that help cover the cost of their tuition fees, contribute to living expenses or both.
 See more information here: https://www.brunel.ac.uk/research/Research-degrees/Research-degree-funding.
 The UK Government is also offering Doctoral Student Loans for eligible students, and there is some funding available through the Research Councils.
 Many of our international students benefit from funding provided by their governments or employers.
 Brunel alumni enjoy tuition fee discounts of 15%.

 - Mohammed Elsouri is currently a lecturer in Computer Based Design Methods at Brunel.

 He is an experienced design engineer having worked in the medical devices and the aerospace sector for many years.
 He recently developed an automated environmental testing facility using industrial robots in collaboration with BAE Systems, Medway, UK (through GRE Research Capital Investment Fund 2017-2019).

 Mohammed lectured Engineering Design at University of Greenwich between 2018 and 2022 after completing a PGCert HE in 2018, and has mainly taught CAD/CAM/CAE, Research Methods, and Product Development.
-He was a founding member of a new MSc programme in Product Design Engineering at UoG 2019 and worked on developing a number of courses throughout his career.
+He was a founding member of a new MSc programme in Product Design Engineering at UoG 2019 and worked on developing a number of degree apprenticeship programmes throughout his career.